madprops/milton/README.md

+Use `run.sh`

-just point to a directory with images.
+Then just point to a directory with images.